For an even better experience than plugins, go to:

 The regular expression below describes what comprises a valid GUID:

-Do not use an unpublished plugin agent to report metrics to more than one account.
-The New Relic Plugins product does not prevent you from using conflicting GUIDs for unpublished plugins.
+Do not use an unpublished plugin agent to report metrics to more than one account because there may be conflicting GUIDs for unpublished plugins.
 The first account to publish a plugin with a specific GUID will succeed, and subsequent accounts will fail.
 The conflicting accounts will never get the user interface portion (summary metrics and dashboards) associated with the published plugin's GUID.
-If you need to migrate dashboards between GUIDs, get help at Platform & Plugins.

 The plugin agent is the software that runs on the user's app server or is provided for them as SaaS.
-From the user's perspective, running a published plugin agent will cause the plugin user interface, which is stored on the New Relic collector, to appear in the configured account's New Relic Plugins interface.
+From the user's perspective, running a published plugin agent will cause the plugin user interface, which is stored on the New Relic collector, to appear in the configured account's Plugins UI.
 The agent handles three tasks: